 The Passion Trust

 The Passion Trust is a registered charity supporting performances of Passion Plays around the UK.
-Passion Plays dramatize the Easter story, letting it speak for itself to give the true meaning of Easter to life in free, community performances.
+Passion Plays dramatize the Easter story, bringing the true meaning of Easter to life in free, community performances.
 They are an important part of Easter celebrations for many people and they are free for all to get involved or to watch in their local community.

 Community theatre is a unique form of theatre, and Easter performances of Passion plays exemplify its value and relevance.
 The focus is on the process of rehearsing as much as the final product of performance.
 Large amateur casts receive training and mentorship during rehearsals and the rehearsal process involves marginalised or disadvantaged members of the local community.